 ‘Impressive rock formations, endless white salt flats, lush green palm oases, vibrant Medinas, historic ksour and the irresistible vast sand dunes of the Sahara.’
 In this article I’ll take you on a roadtrip through the surprisingly beautiful landscape of South Tunisia.

 Tunisia doesn’t have the best reputation as a travel destination.
-The country is mainly labeled as one-sided with a focus on all-in beach holidays on the peninsula Djerba.
+The country is mainly labeled as one-sided with a focus on all-in beach holidays on the island Djerba.
 Until recently I thought the same way.
 About 15 years ago I traveled to Djerba with a friend.
 We didn’t have such a positive experience there, so I lost interest in visiting the country again.

 In recent years, however, Tunisia has undergone a major evolution.
 I decided to give traveling to this destination a second chance.
 This time I did a road trip through South Tunisia together with the local tourist office and two fellow bloggers.
 Here I discovered the surprising beauty of the country, learned more about the deep-rooted culture and enjoyed the hospitality of the locals.

 ** disclaimer: this is a sponsored post but this does not alter the fact that i share my own honest experiences about this service. this post also contains affiliate links. that means we can receive a commission if you buy something that we really recommend.
 There are no extra costs you and it supports our blog. thank you. **

 As you probably know, Tunisia is located in North Africa.
 It’s not a large country, but because it stretches from north to south, Tunisia has an extremely varied landscape consisting of beautiful Mediterranean beaches, lush countryside, rolling hills, impressive peaks of the Atlas Mountains, dried up salt lakes, mountain oases with palm tree forests and vast sand dunes that are part of the largest desert in the world, the Sahara.